ministryofjustice/hmpps-utility-container-images/hmpps-clamav/README.md

 - Specified a specific group ID for clamav, needed for the security context in the K8s volume mount
 - Updated the clamav version to the current latest stable version

+## Usage and deployments

+This docker image is built on a daily schedule, and pushed to github packages.